Summary notes from discussion with @Irene Giacomelli @Luca Nizzardo @Kuba Sztandera.

 - C2 > C1

 In a perfectly efficient setting, both parties should strictly prefer optimistic [checked] to the status quo.
-There may be practical barriers to some clients computing Poseiden CommD (e.g. access to GPU), so the pessimistic case may still be relevant.
+There may be practical barriers to some clients computing Poseidon CommD (e.g. access to GPU), so the pessimistic case may still be relevant.

 This optimisation is likely to be most worthwhile for non-FIL+ deals, where total protocol-enforced costs may form a significant barrier to deal-making.